TarsCloud/TarsGo/CONTRIBUTING.md

 ![fork button](tars/docs/images/fork_button.png)

 ## 3 create a pull request
-if u want to create a pull request ,u must create a issue first .
+if you want to create a pull request, you must create a issue first.
-In the pr , u should give the related issue.
+In the pr, you should give the related issue.
-All pull request must go to dev branch , not master.
+All pull request must go to dev branch, not master.

 ## 4 code standards
 ALL go file must be formated by gofmt and  must be fixed after golint.

 ## 5 AUTHORS
-After ur pr is merged , ur name and github email will be showed in AUTHORS like following.
+After your pr is merged, your name and github email will be showed in AUTHORS like following.
 ```
 # This file lists all individuals having contributed content to the repository.
 # For how it is generated, see `hack/generate-authors.sh`.